🔍 공개 퀴즈 검색

 Cancer risk reduced by:

-1. Not smoking, healthy diet, exercise ✓
+1. Diet and exercise ✓

 2. Smoking